hstorm/nn_norway_ajae/readme.md

 ## Data Availability and Provenance Statements

-### Statement about Rights

-- [x] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
-- [ ] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
-Appropriate permission are documented in the [LICENSE.txt](LICENSE.txt) file.

-### License for Code and Data
+### License for Data
-The provided code and data are licensed under a Creative Commons/CC-BY-NC license.
-See LICENSE.txt for details.
+The provided code and data are licensed under a MIT license.
+See [LICENSE](LICENSE) for details.

 ### Summary of Availability